 Challenge number Detail of challenge 1 Language - baseline data shows significant number of pupils starting school with limited spoken language - unable to name common objects, unable to speak in proper sentences, poor use of tenses/grammar etc. This need is not disadvantaged specific but does disadvantage many children.
 This includes access to books and texts at home as well as support from home with homework and phonics.
+This also includes the need to be able to write legibly and so link handwriting and phonics is crucial.
 2 Comprehension - linked to above the children's ability to comprehend texts read appears to be decreasing in Yr R and KS1.
 Books, texts and discussion about the text read and its meaning has to be formally planned in to support many children.
 3 The social/emotional needs of many children and their families' means that school can be the constant in their lives.
 For those children who have experienced trauma in some form then their ability to learn and concentrate in school can be greatly affected.
 This in turn affects behaviour and can ultimately affect their future education.
 4 Linked to above statement is the current lack of access to professional external agencies.
 School staff are trying to support children/families with complex needs and cannot always give them the level of support they need.
 The lack of professional support means that the children are not always able to learn successfully.
 School also trying to fund outside support for key pupils.
 5 Ensuring all children can access a full range of experiences offered by the school without impacting on families.
 6 Supporting children in KS1 and Yr R with their understanding of place value so they move into KS2 with this as a secure concepts.
+Ensuring gaps in mathematical knowledge in key pupils closed and confidence improved.